Grey-Stryder/vencord-themes/README.md

 ## Contact

-If you want me to help add this README to the repository or create a CONTRIBUTING.md or LICENSE file, tell me and I can draft or push the files for you.
+If you want me to help add this README to the repository or create a CONTRIBUTING.md or LICENSE file, tell me, and I can draft or push the files for you.